opennetworkinglab/ngsdn-tutorial/EXERCISE-7.md

     $ make start-v4

-Wait about 1 minute before proceeding with the next steps, this will give time to ONOS to start all of its subsystems.
+Wait about 1 minute before proceeding with the next steps.
+This will give ONOS time to start all of its subsystems.

 ### 2. Load fabric pipeconf and segmentrouting